Laravel-Backpack/docs/7.x-dev/crud-operations.md

 ```

 <a name="how-to-add-your-own-hooks"></a>

-As a developer you may have had the need to create custom operations, and while creating a "one time use" operation may not require/demand the usage of lifecycle events, creating a reusable operation that you may want to share with the community, or use in multiple projects, may benefit from the usage of lifecycle events to allow other developers to hook into your operation and customize its behavior.
+### How to add your own hooks

 You can add your own lifecycle events to your custom operations by calling the `LifecycleEvent::trigger()` method at the appropriate points in your operation.
-For example, if you have a custom operation that need to do something after some action happen in te operation, you can trigger a lifecycle event like this:
+For example, if you have a custom operation that need to do something after some action happens in the operation, you can trigger a lifecycle event like this:

 ```php
 public function moderate() {